openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 The gRPC stream is a great feature when more interactive approach is needed allowing the user to read the response as they are getting generated.

-This demo is presents the use case with `red-pajama-3b-chat` model but the included python scripts are prepared for several other LLM  models like `Llama-2-7b-chat-hf` and TBD.
+This demo presents the use case with `red-pajama-3b-chat` model but the included python scripts are prepared for several other LLM models like `Llama-2-7b-chat-hf`.
+Minimal tweaks are required in the servable python code to change the underlying model.

 ## Build image